monochromecyan/pytest_restful_framework/readme.md

 This is a test framework for testing API endpoints using Python and Pytest.
 The tests are executed using an API client to send HTTP requests and validate the responses.

+# Design Challenge

+You can access the challenge in the `./design_challenge` directory at the root of this framework.

 ## Prerequisites

 To run this test framework, you will need to have the following installed on your Windows machine: